Lukeasargen/targetClassifier/readme.md

 [generate_targets.py](https://github.com/Lukeasargen/targetClassifier/blob/main/generate_targets.py) has a generator class which can produce both classification and segmentation data.

+### Synthetic Classification Data
 Targets before preprocessing are very noisey and have severe aliasing effects.
 To combat this, the targets are generated at higher resolution defined by the expansion_factor variable (3 or 4 times expansion does not increase cpu load dramatically).
 Then, in the processing step before the images are batched, the target images are resized using the torchvision implementation transforms.Resize().
-Since this will been necessary for real world images, it is assumed to be valid for training.
+Since this will been necessary for real images, it is assumed to be valid for training.
 Below are samples of the classification targets.

 High resolution targets: